73 Must-Try Desserts in San Diego

 1015 Orange Avenue, Coronado

 Tracing the origins of this dessert involves a little history.
 The egg custard tart in a puff pastry shell, or pastel de nata, was created in Portugal but also found a fan base in the Portuguese colony of Macau and in its neighbor, Hong Kong.
 Bakers in the megalopolis put their own spin on the dessert by adding more egg yolk and cutting down on the sugar.
-The resulting dan tat has proliferated in Chinese bakeries, like the 85°C chain, where the palm-sized tart (and all their other pastries) are made hourly.
+The resulting dan tat has proliferated in Taiwanese bakeries, like the 85°C chain, where the palm-sized tart (and all their other pastries) are made hourly.
 It’s soft like panna cotta with a flaky crust like pie.

 Locations in Kearny Mesa, Mira Mesa, National City, Point Loma, and UTC.

 Keeping with the tradition of creative desserts born in Asia, this Kearny Mesa spot has brought over one of Taiwan’s most popular street foods.
 The sundae starts with a soft, bulbous waffle—the puffle—and gets a hefty dose of custard.
 Then comes the fun part: the variety of themed toppings.
 You can get the Perfect Matcha with a green-tea-tinged puffle, green tea custard, mochi, and a condensed milk drizzle; the Black Out, an Oreo puffle paired with vanilla custard, Oreo cookies, and a chocolate drizzle and others.

 4619 Convoy Street and 7655 Clairemont Mesa Boulevard, Kearny Mesa